-All States and Territories have established adoption information services or information and contact registers (or other similar systems).
 In New South Wales, adopted persons and birth parents have the right to information without mandatory counselling, except when the information to be released will be distressing (e.g. the death of the other party).
-An interview is also required when one of the parties wishes to lodge a contact veto.
-In Victoria, Tasmania and the Northern Territory, people requesting information must attend an interview with an approved counsellor before the information can be released.
-The purpose of counselling is to ensure that the rights of all involved parties are fully understood and that people are made aware of some of the issues which may arise in the search and reunion process.
-In Western Australia, a person wishing to gain access to identifying information is not required to be interviewed by an approved counsellor.
-However, an interview is required if a person wishes to lodge a contact veto.
+An interview is required, however, when one of the parties wishes to lodge a contact veto.
+Similarly, in Western Australia, a person wishing to gain access to identifying information is not required to be interviewed by an approved counsellor.
+However, an interview is required if a person wishes to lodge an information veto and a counselling interview is offered to those wishing to lodge a contact veto.